 If you have a passion for arts and sciences, here’s your chance to discover new information at the upcoming presentations from the Ottawa Society for the Arts and Sciences (OSFAS).

-Throughout the months of April and May, OSFAS will put on two lectures to revive a child-like curiosity from within, leaving you pondering about new material and theories throughout the entire summer!
+Throughout April and May, OSFAS will give two lectures to revive a child-like curiosity from within, leaving you pondering about new material and theories throughout the entire summer!

 Here’s what you need to know:

 Beavers: The Most Powerful Animals in the World